aroldan/olinjsmsgqueue/README.md

 Now, let's create a new task that takes the path of the image on disk and saves resized versions to somewhere else.

+#### Upload to S3 instead of heroku

+This will work locally, but when we deploy it